How to Develop Productive Culture in Remote Teams?

 Who Says That Remote Teams Can’t Have One-On-Ones?

 One-on-ones aren't reserved only for traditional teams.
 You can still achieve the desired level of intimacy and trust through individual video calls.
 If your remote teammate needs help at an individual level, you can organize a special meeting for his or her eyes and ears only.
 One-on-ones should become an integral part of your remote culture.
-The employees need to know that they can always count on fully individualized support.
-At the same time, these types of meetings shouldn’t be reserved only for your organizational vertical (management-employee), but they should also include organizational horizontal structure (employee-employee).
+The remote workers need to know that they can always count on fully individualized support.
+At the same time, these types of meetings shouldn’t be reserved only for your organizational vertical (management-worker), but they should also include organizational horizontal structure (worker-worker).

 Remote Recognition – Close Results